bradwestness/bradwestness.github.io/_posts/2023/2023-12-06-nic-team-fixed-ip.md

 {% include figure.html filename="unifi-nic-team-fixed-ip.png" description="Assigning a Fixed IP address in the Unifi Network console" %}

-I also set up a port forwarding rule (or port forward) so that incoming Plex traffic to my network would be forwarded to my Plex server.
+I also set up a port forwarding rule so that incoming Plex traffic to my network would be forwarded to my Plex server.

 {% include figure.html filename="unifi-nic-team-port-forward.png" description="Creating a port forwarding rule in the Unifi Network console" %}